Mutant Vehicle Operator’s Handbook (MV FAQ)

 • General Considerations:

-• A vehicle that has primarily been covered with fabric, fur, or other material, without also significantly changing the vehicle shape may not be sufficiently mutated to meet the Mutant Vehicle Criteria.
+• A vehicle primarily covered with fabric, fur, or other material, without significantly changing the vehicle’s shape, may not be sufficiently mutated to meet the Mutant Vehicle Criteria.

-• A vehicle that is primarily stripped to the engine and/or frame may not be sufficiently mutated to meet the Mutant Vehicle Criteria.
+• A vehicle primarily stripped to the engine and/or frame may not be sufficiently mutated to meet the Mutant Vehicle Criteria.

 • For visual examples of vehicles that applied but did not meet Mutant Vehicle Criteria, please see: